Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Tigers have been favored by 4.5 points or more seven times this season and covered the spread in one of them.

-- Clemson has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Clemson has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).

-- Clemson is 2-2 against the spread and 4-0 overall in games when it scores more than 29.1 points.
+- When Clemson records more than 29.1 points, it is 2-2 against the spread and 4-0 overall.

-- Clemson is 0-2 against the spread and 2-0 overall when the team piles up more than 440.5 yards.
+- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 440.5 yards.

-- The Tigers have 14 giveaways this season, while the Demon Deacons have 21 takeaways .

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.